 Nabil El Makhloufi was born in 1973 in Fez, Morocco.

-A graduate of the Academy of Visual Arts in Leipzig, a German city renowned for its famous school of figurative painting, the Neue Leipziger Schule, he has developed a unique artistic approach in which figuration remains predominant.
-This figurative style gives his paintings a very distinctive atmosphere, where realism subtly merges with symbolism.
+A graduate of the Academy of Visual Arts in Leipzig, associated with the Neue Leipziger Schule, he has developed a pictorial practice in which figuration remains central, at the intersection of realism and symbolism.

 Nabil El Makhloufi lives and works in Leipzig, Germany.